 AQP1 (Aquaporin 1 (Colton Blood Group)) is a Protein Coding gene.
-Diseases associated with AQP1 include priapism and polyhydramnios.
+Diseases associated with AQP1 include central pontine myelinolysis and hydrarthrosis.
 Among its related pathways are Nanog in Mammalian ESC Pluripotency and Metabolism.
-GO annotations related to this gene include potassium channel activity and water channel activity.
+GO annotations related to this gene include transporter activity and potassium channel activity.
 An important paralog of this gene is MIP.

 UniProtKB/Swiss-Prot for AQP1 Gene

 Forms a water-specific channel that provides the plasma membranes of red cells and kidney proximal tubules with high permeability to water, thereby permitting water to move in the direction of an osmotic gradient.